Skip To Content

 Use these financial tips from Merrill women leaders to help you plan ahead for a more comfortable, secure retirement

-WOMEN’S LONGEVITY IS A GIFT, but it comes with a string attached: The importance of preparing financially for those extra years.
-“We tend to prioritize our families’ financial needs,” says Marci McGregor, senior investment strategist, Chief Investment Office, Merrill and Bank of America Private Bank.
-“In the process, we can sometimes lose sight of our own financial future, and with our greater longevity compared with men, that can put us at risk of outliving our assets,” she adds. ““In fact, many women’s biggest financial regret is not investing more.”
+WOMEN’S LONGEVITY IS A GIFT, but it comes with a string attached: the importance of preparing financially for those extra years.
+“We tend to prioritize our families’ financial needs,” says Marci McGregor, head of portfolio strategy, Chief Investment Office, Merrill and Bank of America Private Bank.
+“In the process, we can sometimes lose sight of our own financial future, and with our greater longevity compared with men, that can put us at risk of outliving our assets,” she adds.
+“In fact, many women’s biggest financial regret is not investing more.”

 If you feel like progress toward your retirement savings goals has slowed, the tips below from McGregor and several other Merrill women senior leaders can help you get back on track.